testground/testground/plans/example-browser-node/README.md

 If you want you can now attach breakpoints to anywhere in the source code, an a refresh of the page should allow you to break on it.

-> TODO: support `debugger;` statements in the testplan,
-> which should break and hang in the chrome debugger :|

 ### Firefox Remote Debugging

 Using `about:debugging` you should be able to debug remotely